Environmental Biotech

 Initial treatment.
 14 April 2010.

-The CAL was initially dosed with 400 Litres of GES bacteria and a dosing rate of 400 litres per fortnight.
+The CAL was initially slug dosed with 400 Litres of GES™ bacteria in addition to a constant metered dosing rate of 400 litres per fortnight with the inflow.

 Results and Observations after 4 weeks.
 (15 April - 10 May 2010)